Find Affordable College Courses

 Doctor’s Degrees in Peace Studies & Conflict Resolution

 There are 4 colleges and univerities across the nation that offer a doctor's degree in conflict resolution.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 13% were students from underrepresented racial-ethnic groups.
-Also, 21.7% of conflict resolution graduates were international students.
+This degree is more popular with male students, and about 15% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 40.0% of conflict resolution graduates were international students.

 Education Levels of Conflict Resolution Majors

-During the 2020-2021 academic year, 23 students earned their doctor's degree in conflict resolution.
+During the most recent year for which data is available, 20 people earned their doctor's degree in conflict resolution.
 This makes it the 184th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in conflict resolution at each degree level.